secrethub/secrethub-cli/README.md

 > [SecretHub][secrethub] is a secret management tool that works for every engineer.
 Securely provision passwords and keys throughout your entire stack with just a few lines of code.

-## Get started

-[Set up SecretHub on your machine](https://signup.secrethub.io/) to quickly get up and running :rocket:

 ## Usage

 Below you can find a selection of some of the most-used SecretHub commands.
 Run `secrethub --help` or the [CLI reference docs][cli-reference-docs] for a complete list of all commands.